Skip to content

 CONFIG_KSU=y

-Then, add KernelSU calls to the kernel source, here are some patches to refer:
+Then, add KernelSU calls to the kernel source, here are some patches for reference:

 diff